 The Framework has five long-term goals for 2050 related to the 2050 Vision for Biodiversity.
 Each of these goals has an associated outcome for 2030.
 The five goals are:

-No net loss by 2030 in the area and integrity of freshwater, marine and terrestrial ecosystems, and increases of at least [20%] by 2050, ensuring ecosystem resilience;
+By 2030, the condition of all ecosystems is improved with no loss of primary ecosystems by preventing further fragmentation and industrial development and improving conservation management and ecosystem protection and restoration to increase the condition, area and integrity of all freshwater, marine and terrestrial ecosystems, with improvements of at least [30% ) by 2030 and (50%) by 2050, to ensure ecosystem resilience and adaptive capacity in the face of climate change;

-The percentage of species threatened with extinction is reduced by [X%] and the abundance of species has increased on average by [X%] by 2030 and by [X%] by 2050;
+The percentage of species threatened with extinction is reduced by [90%] and the abundance of species has increased on average by (50%] by 2030 and by [100%] by 2050;

 Genetic diversity is maintained or enhanced on average by 2030, and for [90%] of species by 2050;